BILS/reformatKML/README.md

     Code for using XMP::Parser taken from Ray & McIntosh.
 2002.
 Perl & XML.
     O'Reilly.

-    See publication Nylinder et al. "On the Biogeography of Centipeda: A Species Tree Diffusion Approach".
+    See publication by Stephan Nylinder et al. "On the Biogeography of Centipeda: A Species Tree Diffusion Approach".
 Syst.
 Biol.
 [Accepted manuscript]

 AUTHOR: